BathMASH/MathAltNotes/README.md

 ## Reporting issues and getting help

 This is a work in progress and is likely to be unstable.
-If you have problems email ma-largeprintnotes@bath.ac.uk every problem reported will help make the system more stable.
+If you have problems email ma-largeprintnotes@bath.ac.uk and attach a zip of your time-stamped directory if possible.

+Every problem reported will help make the system more stable.
+We will delete time-stamped directories after we have used them to understand and fix the issue.